Rhytisma fulvum: Distribution and habitat

+Ecology

-EcologyRhytisma fulvum is a dioecious species of soft coral, colonies being either male or female.
+Rhytisma fulvum is a dioecious species of soft coral, colonies being either male or female.
 In the Red Sea, breeding takes place from late June to early August.
 By this time, the oocytes have been maturing for about ten months and the sperm sacs for seven months.
 Male colonies liberate sperm into the water column in a spawning event synchronised with the phase of the moon, with shallow-water colonies spawning earlier in the year than deep-water ones.
 Fertilisation takes place inside the cavities of the polyps in female colonies.
 The embryos are then brooded on the surface of the colony, entangled in a sticky mucus.
 After about six days, the planula larvae have completed their development and are liberated and soon settle on the seabed.
 Each polyp in a female colony produces about twenty eggs, which is a relatively low number, but this is compensated for by the brooding process which maximises the chances of the developing larvae avoiding predation.

 In the Red Sea, this soft coral is often preyed on by the nudibranch Marionia levis.
 The appearance of this seaslug closely resembles the surface of the coral, its gills even mimicking the feeding polyps, and this makes it very well-camouflaged.
 Its presence is revealed if the coral is touched, because this causes the polyps to retract and the nudibranch's presence is exposed.
 About a quarter of the corals of this species investigated were found to harbour this nudibranch.